IOHprofiler/IOHprofiler.github.io/Background/Background.md

 ## Selected Performance Indicators

-Unlike in classical algorithmics, %where arithmetic operations are counted to determine the running time of an algorithm, the most commonly studied performance measures in black-box optimization are based on the number of function evaluations.
+Unlike in classical algorithmics, the most commonly studied performance measures in black-box optimization are based on the number of function evaluations.
 That is, instead of counting arithmetic operations or CPU time, we count the number of evaluations to determine the running time of an IOH.

 As discussed above, many state-of-the-art IOHs are randomized in nature, therefore yielding random performance traces even when the underlying problem $f$ is deterministic.
 The performance space is therefore spanned by the number of evaluations, by the quality of the assessed solutions, and by the probability that the algorithm has found within a given budget of function evaluations a solution that is at least as good as a given quality threshold.
 The figure below illustrates this three-dimensional space.

 <center><img src="../assets/fig/performance-space.png"/></center>

 To define the performance measures covered by **IOHanalyzer** we use the following notation.
 <ul>